stefoxp/django-start/readme.md

 ### Make the polls app modifiable in the admin

 We need to tell the admin that Question objects have an admin interface on the polls/admin.py

+## Views

+A view is a type of Web page in your Django application that generally serves a specific function and has a specific template.

+In our polls application, we will have the following four views:

+- Question index page
+- Question detail page
+- Question results page
+- Vote action

+Each view is represented by a Python function (or method, in the case of class-based views).

+Django will choose a view by examining the URL that's requested.
+To get from a URL to a view, Django uses what are known as 'URLconfs'.

+### Writing more views

+on polls/views.py

+Wire these new views into the polls.urls module by adding the path() calls.

+Take a look in your browser, at /polls/34/.
+It'll run the detail() method and display whatever ID you provide in the URL.
+Try /polls/34/results/ and /polls/34/vote/ too